EPAM-YAAS/productcomparison-showcase/Readme.md

 ## Installation

 The following steps will demonstrate how to install and run the code on localhost.
-At the end, you will be able to browse and "shop" in a pre-configured store.
-Feel free to take items through checkout, using any Stripe test credit card number (https://stripe.com/docs/testing).

 ###  1. System requirements